notofonts/noto-docs/src/miniarticles/NotoSansCoptic.md

 # Noto Sans Coptic

-Noto Sans Coptic is a unmodulated (“sans serif”) design for texts in the European _Coptic_ script.
+Noto Sans Coptic is an unmodulated (“sans serif”) design for texts in the European _Coptic_ script.

 Noto Sans Coptic has multiple weights, contains 224 glyphs, 3 OpenType features, and supports 188 characters from 3 Unicode blocks: Coptic, Greek and Coptic, Combining Diacritical Marks.